apache/doris-website/docs/compute-storage-decoupled/creating-cluster.md

 ## Start/stop FE/BE

-In the compute-storage decoupled mode of Doris, the startup and shutdown processes for the FE/BE is the same as those in the compute-storage coupled mode.
+In the compute-storage decoupled mode of Doris, the startup and shutdown processes for the FE/BE is the same as those in the [compute-storage coupled mode](../cluster-deployment/standard-deployment.md).

+In the compute-storage decoupled mode, which follows a service discovery model, there is no need to use commands like `alter system add/drop frontend/backend` to manage the nodes.

 ```Shell
 bin/start_be.sh --daemon